marmolejo/zerocash/README.md

 When this is done, you are ready to start the server:

-    src/bitcoind -datadir=$HOME/tmp/z -server -regtest -printtoconsole
+    src/bitcoind -server -regtest -printtoconsole -debug

-Now the server is ready to accept commands, first generate around 150 blocks to start playing around:
+Now the server is ready to accept commands, use the included script as an

-    src/bitcoind -datadir=$HOME/tmp/z setgenerate true 150

-Test with some transactions using the included script as an example:

-    ./test.sh
+example:

+    ./test2.sh